hjvcx/tabular/README.md

 ### -n \<string\>, --names \<string\>

 The string should contain a list of field names.
 The first character is the delimiter for names in the specified list, followed by the names separated by that delimiter.
-For example, in the sequence `^№^Name^Surname^Share, %`, the delimiter is "^", and the resulting field names are "№", "Name", "Surname", and "Share, %" (percentage share).
+For example, in the sequence `'^№^Name^Surname^Share, %'`, the delimiter is "^", and the resulting field names are "№", "Name", "Surname", and "Share, %" (percentage share).

 By default, the field names are empty.